-The Monograph Series publishes original scholarly works that promote studies in the broad field of the psychological sciences.
-The University espouses the view that interdisciplinary conversations among experts in psychology, philosophy, and religion serve to advance our understanding of what constitutes both the mental well-being and the spiritual flourishing of the human person.
+The Monograph Series publishes original scholarly works that promote studies in the broad field of the integration of psychological sciences, mental health practice, and Catholic Christian faith.
+The University espouses the view that interdisciplinary conversations among experts in psychology, philosophy, and religion and spirituality serve to advance our understanding of what constitutes both the mental well-being and the spiritual flourishing of the human person.

 The Monograph Series titles include:

-- Paul C. Vitz, William J. Nordling, and Craig Steven Titus. (forthcoming).
+- Paul C. Vitz, William J. Nordling, & Craig Steven Titus.
+(2020).
 A Catholic Christian Meta-Model of the Person for Psychology and Mental Health Practice.

-- Rev. Benedict Ashley, O.P.
+- Benedict Ashley, O.P.
 (2013).
 Healing for Freedom: A Christian Perspective on Personhood and Psychotherapy.